 Calcium sand, Calcisand, Vita sands or anything similar should never be used in an enclosure.
 The minerals in it encourage the geckos to eat it and increase the risk of impaction exponentially.
 Do not use any sands that purposefully contain calcium.

 Ground Walnut Shell or Wood Chips we don't recommend at all.
+They are abrasive and sharp and should not be used.

 Inert sand/Play Sands are not a natural replica for a leopard gecko's natural habitat and best used as a soil component.
 They reside in scrub desert and arid grassland, not deep loose sand deserts.
 Ecologically, these dune deserts are quite rare and contain highly specialized wildlife, so think Nevada, not Sahara as a general impression.